Current research

 Evolution and Feedback in Dwarf Galaxies

 Building a framework to understand how low-mass systems sustain or suppress star formation.
-Combining UNIONS, LSST, LOFAR, and WALLABY data to characterize the interplay between star formation, cosmic rays, and AGN activity.
+Our collaborations combine UNIONS, LSST, LOFAR, and WALLABY data to characterize the interplay between star formation, cosmic rays, and AGN activity.
+Projects available.

 Digital Infrastructure & CANFAR

-At the Canadian Astronomy Data Centre, I guide the CANFAR Science Platform and lead the SKA Regional Centre Network (SRCNet)—designing the distributed network to support SKA science.
+At the Canadian Astronomy Data Centre, our group guides the CANFAR Science Platform and leads the SKA Regional Centre Network (SRCNet)—designing the distributed network to support SKA science.
 The Canadian SKA Regional Centre will require infrastructure two orders of magnitude more powerful than current Canadian capacity.
+Projects available.

 Canadian SKA Regional Centre